 Here is the coach entirely disassembled.
 The pseudo heating cables are eliminated (it may be good to put a touch of paint on their tenons left broken in the body).
 I found other, more realistic, in boxes of… LS Models wagons (standard covered wagons in particular).
 It had amused me, but, in the end, they will be useful!

 Note: the bogies are not present on the picture.

-Finally, these cars are quite well designed, apart from the roof separated from the body… and the lack of stiffening of the body top, which undulates as it wants.
+Finally, these coaches are quite well-designed, apart from the roof separated from the body… and the lack of stiffening of the body top, which undulates as it wants.
 We can find here almost the same design as for the DEV and UIC REE: a single piece for body and chassis, and a separate roof, which leads to a weakness of the upper body which cannot be reinforced due to the moulding impossibility.
 Same causes, same consequences.

 A body moulded with the roof on a separate chassis would have been a much better solution, especially since here the perfectly flat walls would not have created an undercut problem.
 There is apparently a lack of engineers at model train manufacturers.
 They are probably too expensive!

 Anyway, there will be no difficulty in painting the fittings or sticking printed paper on the panes.